-Sources: (CARB, 2007), (CARB, 2019)
+Source: (CARB, 2021)

-The population of California has grown by 9.54 million (29.96 million in 1990 to 39.5 million in 2017) between 1990 and 2017 (U.S. Census Bureau, 1999), (U.S. Census Bureau, 2017).
-The gross domestic product (GDP) for California has grown by \$2.0 billion (\$0.8 billion in 1990 to \$2.8 billion in 2017) between 1990 and 2017 (Department of Finance, 2017).
-Despite the population growth of 32 percent and the increase in GDP of 250 percent from 1990 to 2017, GHG emissions have decreased by 2.12 percent.
+Between 1990 and 2019, the population of California grew by 9.54 million (29.96 million in 1990 to 39.5 million in 2019) and the gross domestic product (GDP) for California grew by \$2.4 billion (\$0.8 billion in 1990 to \$3.2 billion in 2019) (U.S. Census Bureau, 2019) (Bureau of Economic Analysis, 2021).
+Despite a population growth of 32 percent and increase in GDP of 300 percent, GHG emissions decreased by 10.6 percent from 1990 to 2019.
 The decrease in GHG emission generation as compared to the significantly higher rate of population growth and GDP is likely attributed to energy efficiency and conservation efforts (CARB, 2019).

-According to the BAAQMD Greenhouse Gas Emission Estimates and Draft Forecast report released in March of 2017, in the nine-county San Francisco Bay Area, GHG emissions from the transportation sector represent the largest source of the Bay Area's GHG emissions in 2015 at 41 percent, followed by stationary industrial sources at 26 percent, electricity generation and co-generation at 14 percent, and fuel use (primarily natural gas) by building at 11 percent.
+In March 2017, the BAAQMD released a Greenhouse Gas Emission Estimates and Draft Forecasts report presenting 2015 GHG-emissions data for the nine-county San Francisco Bay Area.
+GHG emissions from the transportation sector represented the largest source of the Bay Area's GHG emissions in 2015 at 41 percent, followed by stationary industrial sources at 26 percent, electricity generation and co-generation at 14 percent, and fuel use (primarily natural gas) by building at 11 percent.
 The remaining 8 percent of emissions is comprised of fluorinated gas emissions and emissions from solid waste and agriculture.
 Of the total transportation emissions in 2015, on-road sources accounted for approximately 87 percent, while off-road sources accounted for the remainder (BAAQMD, 2017).

-2.2 City of San Pablo Greenhouse Gas Emissions
+2.2 City of Oakland Greenhouse Gas Emissions